A Eucharistic Community joined to worship, serve and know God.

 HARASSMENT

-Respect for the dignity and worth of each individual is a basic precept of Catholic doctrine and therefore of Saint Callistus parish.
+Respect for the dignity and worth of everyone is a basic precept of Catholic doctrine and therefore Saint Callistus parish.
 Each person is entitled to work in an environment free from discriminatory practices such as any form of harassment based on race, sex, creed, color, age, or disability including sexual harassment.
-Parish leadership wishes to be vigilant regarding harassment whether between or among catechists and/or parish leaders, among students or between catechists/parish leaders and students.
+Parish leadership wishes to be vigilant regarding harassment whether between or among catechists and / or parish leaders, among students or between catechists/ parish leaders and students.
 Such behavior will not be tolerated and if persistent harassment is proven, the offender will be dismissed when this is appropriate.
 Harassment of all forms is illegal as well as immoral and individuals will be encouraged to seek legal protection when necessary.

-The term “harassment” refers to behavior that is not welcome, that is personally offensive and that fails to treat others with dignity and respect.
+The term ‘harassment’ refers to behavior that is not welcome, that is personally offensive and that fails to treat others with dignity and respect.
 It includes treating someone unfavorably because of their race, sex, creed, color, age or disability.
-Harassment may take the form of discrimination, unwelcome sexual advances, requests or demands for sexual favors, and other verbal or physical conduct, including but not limited to:
+Harassment may take the form of discrimination, unwelcome or critical comments or action.
+Harassment based on sex might include unwelcome sexual advances, requests or demands for sexual favors, and other verbal or physical conduct, including, but no limited to:

-Verbal conduct such as epithets, derogatory jokes or comments, slurs or unwanted sexual advances, intimations or comments.
+• Verbal conduct such as derogatory jokes or comments, slurs or unwanted sexual advances, intimations or comments.

 WEATHER AND OTHER EMERGENCY SITUATIONS